pulumi/docs/reference/kubernetes.md

 concepts you'd normally write in your declarative YAML file, except that you'll also get the ability to

 * **Abstract** away common patterns by using familiar programming language constructs;
-* **Share and reuse** common patterns, either within your own app, inside your organization, or with the community;
+* **Share and reuse** packages, either within your own app, inside your organization, or with the community;
 * **Diff and deploy resource state** with full auditability around who updated what, when, and why;
 * **Manage cloud provider resources** alongside your Kubernetes abstractions, with a single consistent toolchain.